Fungal Nail (Onychomycosis)

-They are rarely seen in children and become increasingly common with age and patients with certain medical conditions such as diabetes can be more susceptible.
+Fungal nails are rarely seen in children and become increasingly common with age and patients with certain medical conditions such as diabetes can be more susceptible.
 The infection is most commonly picked up in damp environments such as the shower at the gym or at public swimming pools.

-The most common infective organisms are dermatophytes (tineas), yeasts and moulds,
+The most common infective organisms are dermatophytes (tineas), yeasts and moulds.

 Symptoms can include pigmentation of the nail, pale streaks at the side of the nail, thickening of the nail or lifting and crumbling of the free edge of the nail, along with flaky white patches and pitting.

-warts and mechanical trauma to the nails.
+Other nail disorders can mimic ofungal nail.
+These include psoriasis, bacterial infections, warts and trauma to the nails.
 Often the diagnosis needs to be confirmed by identifying the causative microorganism from nail clippings prior to commencing any treatment.
-Treatments can include:

 - topical applications